deebloo/generator-angular-blueprint/README.md

 ```

 To rum the full test suite (runs the unit tests as well as testing the generator end to end).
-This is the same tests that are run on tavis
+This is the same tests that are run on circle ci
 ```
 sh test.sh
 ```